Information Access of the Oppressed: Freirean Design for Emancipatory Information Access: Justice-oriented computing

 In contrast, emancipatory IA seeks epistemic justice for both the global south as well as for marginalized populations within powerful nation-states, and is saliently decolonial in its aspirations.
 These differences are not simply philosphical divergences, but have material consequences for platform design and research directions.
-For example, the absence of trustworthy centralized institution(s) to steer and sponsor the platform development and governance, exacerbates the need for decentralized technological and social infrastructure in emancipatory IA.
-Emancipatory IA also requires reflective participation of marginalized populations in platform development and governance in ways that an open search platform for EU does not.
-Emancipatory IA also espouses different approaches to addressing certain societal concerns compared to OpenWebSearch.EU and the \#FreeWebSearch Charter.
+For example, the absence of trustworthy centralized institution(s) to steer platform maintenance and governance, exacerbates the need for decentralization in emancipatory IA.
+Emancipatory IA also requires reflective participation of marginalized communities in ways that an open search platform for EU does not.
+Further, emancipatory IA espouses different approaches to addressing societal concerns compared to OpenWebSearch.EU and the \#FreeWebSearch Charter.
 For example, the \#FreeWebSearch Charter promotes transparency and diversity to tackle political bias and dominant narratives.
 However, that risks encoding false equivalence between oppressive and emancipatory politics which may contribute to \emph{algorithmic bothsidism}~\citep{mitra2025search}.
 Emancipatory IA, in contrast, pushes for structural ways to counter systemic power differentials and uplift marginalized voices.
 That is, while the \#FreeWebSearch vision promotes what may be considered a liberal model of democracy, emancipatory IA aligns with a more critical model of democracy~\citep{vrijenhoek2021recommenders}.

 However, these differences notwithstanding, we believe that both these approaches can benefit from one another.
 The digital sovereignty framing is likely to attract significantly more funding and investments that may enable projects like OpenWebSearch.EU to prototype some the technologies that may turn out to be critical for emancipatory IA.
 Emancipatory IA research may in turn unlock new innovations in the space of sociotechnical design of IA platforms that provides structural mechanisms to ensure compliance with the demands of \#FreeWebSearch.